Added new config file parameter 'CHECKMEMSPDSIZE' for checking consistency of total memory capacity of detected SPDs against system memory size

 Added new config file parameter 'SPDMATCH'.
-If enabled, will look for SPD.spd file which contains the raw bytes to compare SPD bytes to
+If enabled, will perform a comparison of the values contained in SPD.spd file with the actual SPD data obtained

 Memory is now reserved at the beginning and released at the end of the test session to reduce frequency of memory allocations/release and improve UI responsiveness